vietbuiminh/force-academic-mk/_pages/research.md

   - image_path: /assets/images/Aklavik Range_Mapped.png
     alt: "Arctic"
     title: "Arctic Fans, Kettle Lakes, & Periglacial Processes"
-    excerpt: "**Periglacial landscapes**, or landscapes shaped by active freeze-thaw processes and in proximity to glaciers, are the first phase of processes that change the landscape following glaciation.
+    excerpt: "**Peri**glacial landscapes, or landscapes shaped by active freeze-thaw processes and in proximity to glaciers, are the first phase of processes that change the landscape following glaciation.
 This work focuses on two major landforms found in cold regions: alluvial fans and kettle lakes."
     url: "http://spenprase.github.io/research/arctic-periglacial"
     btn_label: "Read More"
     btn_class: "btn--inverse"
   - image_path: /assets/images/Beaver_HouseSedimentation_1938.jpg
     alt: "Post-glacial landscape evolution, Land-Use Change, & Fluvial Systems"
     title: "Post-glacial landscape evolution, Land-Use Change, & Fluvial Systems"
-    excerpt: "**Paraglacial landscapes**, or landscapes recovering from the impacts of glaciation, can still be shaped by glacially-driven processes thousands of years after ice retreat.
+    excerpt: "**Para**glacial landscapes, or landscapes recovering from the impacts of glaciation, can still be shaped by glacially-driven processes thousands of years after ice retreat.
 In the Upper Mississippi River Valley, I address questions spanning from the Last Glacial Maximum to Euro-American settlement to understand how river systems are shaped by changes in climate, erosion rate, and post-glacial processes."
     url: "http://spenprase.github.io/research/paraglacial-Mississippi-River"
     btn_label: "Read More"
     btn_class: "btn--inverse"